 #2 Keep Learning

-Education is probably one of the most important factors that separate successful traders from unsuccessful ones.
+Education is one of the most important factors that separate successful traders from unsuccessful ones.
 That’s why I recommend everybody who wants to up their game to take our Trading for Beginners course.

 Even if you already have the right mindset, you need to have a solid foundation of the markets to understand the reasons behind certain price-moves or market reactions.
 While there are many concepts in trading worth learning, your best bet would be to keep learning until you find the tools that best suit your needs and trading style.